PerforatedAI/PerforatedAI-Examples/otherExamples/mnist/README.md

 Install requirements.txt first with pip

-Then just run mnist_PAI to test it out.  mnist_PAI can be compared with the original mnist.py to see what was changed.
+Then just run mnist_perforatedai to test it out which can be compared with the original mnist.py to see what was changed.